 Fortunately, the prevention tips for both types of pest attacks are pretty similar.

-They give you a handout when you check in outlining the issue about sand fleas, known by several names including sand fly, beach flea, hop-a-long, punky, punkie, or the most appropriate "no-see-um," because they’re so small.
-In fact, there are a number of biting shoreline bugs that get lumped into the category of "sand fleas."
-Some are biting midges while others are tiny, jumping crustaceans.
+Sand fleas are known by several names, including sand flies, beach fleas, sand gnats, hop-a-longs, punkies, or the very appropriate "no-see-um," given their tiny size.
+In fact, there are a number of biting shoreline bugs that get lumped into the category of sand fleas—some are biting midges while others are tiny, jumping crustaceans.
 They can be found on warm-weather beaches all over the world.

-What they are universally know as is annoying.
-Bites on humans are normally found in clusters around the ankles, arms and back: sitting or laying on a beach makes you a prime target, because these buggers don't ever fly or jump higher than a few feet off the ground.
+Sand flea bites on humans are normally found in clusters around the ankles, arms, and back.
+Sitting or laying on a beach makes you a prime target because these buggers don't ever fly or jump higher than a few feet off the ground.

-Despite its size, the bite from one of these can cause a large welt or rashes that can persist for days.
-Welts or hives produced from the bites are itchy, and scratching bitten areas should be avoided which will prolong the symptoms, and open wounds caused by scratching can become infected.
+Despite the sand flea's small size, the bite from one can cause a large welt or rash that can persist for days.
+Welts or hives produced from the bites are itchy and painful, but scratching bitten areas should be avoided, as irritating the skin will prolong the symptoms, and open wounds caused by scratching can become infected.

-- Wear DEET insect repellent, especially in early morning or at dusk, or when there is cloud cover and the beach is cooler, since that’s when sand fleas tend to come out the most.
+- Avoid the beach in the early morning, at dusk, or when there is cloud cover and the beach is cooler, since that’s when sand fleas tend to come out the most.

 - Head to the beach later in the morning or in the early afternoon, when sand fleas are less active.

-- Avoid laying or sitting directly on the sand: a lounge chair over a blanket is ideal.
+- Avoid laying or sitting directly on the sand: a lounge chair or a blanket is ideal.